TheRaphael0000/tahm-ken.ch/readme.md

 still wip, you can pr if you want.

 ## todo
+- [ ] have a multisearch feature like op.gg
 - [ ] show points on harmony and the other challenge in the nav bar
-- [ ] show challenges for each champions when hovering them
+- [ ] show challenges for each champions when hovering them (act like you added them)
 - [ ] responsiveness for mobile
 - [ ] update table sorting and add visual clue of the current sort
 - [ ] add a caching system for the API calls, see if its better to use cassiopeia instead of riotwatcher